bitnami/containers/README.md

 * [Grype](https://github.com/anchore/grype)

 This scanning process is triggered via a GH action for every PR affecting the source code of the containers, regardless of its nature or origin.

+## Retention policy

+Deprecated assets will be retained in the container registry ([Bitnami DockerHub org](https://hub.docker.com/u/bitnami)) for, at least, three months.

 ## Contributing